Dave864/rshell/src/README.md

   Token 1: Root
   Token 2: Root
   ```
   Why does this happen?
-The answer is because whenever a `str` is passed into `strtok`, it assumes
+The answer is because whenever something is passed into the `str` argument for`strtok`,
-  that this is a new string to parse.
-The way `strtok` works is that whenever it finds a token, it removes that
+  the function assumes that this is a new string to parse.
+The way `strtok` works is that whenever it finds a t
-  token and the following deliminator from the string being looked at.
-It then holds on to the rest of the string
+  oken, it removes that token and the following deliminator from the string being looked at.
+It then holds on to
-  to be use as the "default" if no string is passed in.
-So in the above program, both calls to `strtok` essentially
+  the rest of the string to be use as the "default" if no string is passed in.
+In the above program, both
-  recieved a new string to parse.
+  calls to `strtok` recieved a new string to parse, overriding the default value.

   With this in mind let's change the above program and walk through what is happening.
   ```
 	 #include <iostream>
  	 #include <string.h>
+	 using namespace std;

  	 int main()
   	{